sebaheg/sebaheg.github.io/_posts/2017-09-16-Existential-Risk.md

 "One that threatens the premature extinction of Earth-originating intelligent life or the permanent and drastic destruction of its potential for desirable future development."
 </p>

 The core is that an existential risk are those risks that threaten the entire future of humanity - not just the present generation, but all future generations.
-But Boströms scope of existential risk is a bit bigger, it also incorporates situations such as permanent stagnation, flawed realization and subsequent ruination.
+But Boström's scope of existential risk is a bit bigger, it also incorporates situations such as permanent stagnation, flawed realization and subsequent ruination.
 Basically, he argues that not fulfilling the highest potential of technological development constitutes an existential risk.
 I am not sure I agree with him.
 I think it would be alright for humanity to follow a path of where the full technological potential is not fulfilled if that state could be maintained and protected for human extinction.
 What do you think?

 ## References
 * Nick Boström, Existential Risk Prevention as Global